mesosa/WineShop/README.md

 git add .

-git commit -m "Write some meaningful message what did you do"
+git commit -m "Write some meaningful message about what you did"

 git push